Kazahkstan F100 Crash Kills 12 - AVweb

 The president of Kazakhstan has promised those who end up being blamed for the Friday crash of Bek Air Fokker 100 in a village near the city of Alamaty “will be severely punished in accordance with the law.”
 Kassym-Jomart Tokayev also said the survivors will get about $9,000 each in compensation.
+The airline has also been grounded pending the investigation.
 The aircraft went through a concrete wall and hit a building while trying to take off from Alamaty Airport with 98 people on board.
-At least 12 were killed (some reports said as high at 15) and more than 60 were injured.
+At least 12 were killed and more than 60 were injured.
 The captain was reported among the dead.
 The flight was heading for the country’s capital city of Nur-Sultan.

 The plane came down in the village of Almerek and came to rest with the nose inside the building.
 Kazahkstan has a better than average reputation in aviation safety for countries in the Russian sphere of influence and this was Bek Air’s first crash.
 It operates eight Fokker 100s, which was a modernization effort that began in 2012.
 The Fokkers replaced a fleet of old Russian airliners and even a BAC 111.
 The government has set up a commission of inquiry to investigate the crash.